 - It might support the charity’s existing work, or embark on a new project or program.

 - Is the board on board?

-- The charity’s board/Responsible Persons need to be ready and able to support a partnership, not just in its establishment phase, but through relationship building and partnership maintenance and nurturing.
+- The charity’s board/Responsible People need to be ready and able to support a partnership, not just in its establishment phase, but through relationship building and partnership maintenance and nurturing.

 - The board will also need to disclose any actual or perceived conflicts of interest in relation to proposed corporate partners (read our guide on Managing Conflicts of Interest)